The Year of Trust – Building Solid Foundations for Successful Reputation Management

 Here are a couple of tips for improving the overall quality of consumer reviews:

 - Encourage consumers to write about details by listing the types of things they could write in their review (this is most useful when prompting a review with an advertisement card or email).

-- Create an online form consumers can fill out in a question and answer format (to further improve trust, leave a space on this form for them to suggest improvements).
+- Create an online form that consumers can fill out in a question and answer format (to improve trust further, leave a space on this form for them to suggest improvements).